 Class ranks are determined by one's cumulative grade point average.
 Second- and third-year students are ranked at the end of each semester.
 First-year students are ranked only at the end of the spring semester.
 Rankings are available within one week after all grades have been received.

 Students having concerns regarding admissions, career development, financial aid, records, and the library must first meet with the appropriate director to discuss their concerns.
 If concerns are not remedied, they may then meet with the appropriate dean.
-Student complaints regarding such issues as food service, handicapped access, sexual harassment, parking, finance, or the bookstore are handled through the appropriate dean's office.
+Student complaints regarding such issues as food service, handicapped access, parking, finance, or the bookstore are handled through the appropriate dean's office.
 Students needing to register a complaint may do so through contacting the appropriate dean and initiating the university's complaint resolution process.
 These procedures are intended to encourage resolution of student complaints informally and at the earliest possible stage.
 However, if such informal resolution is not possible, a formal hearing procedure will be utilized.

 Students can be assured that their complaints will be handled in an unbiased and responsible manner, with emphasis on respecting confidentiality and preventing reprisals.
 All complaints must be received by the dean's office within 14 calendar days after the alleged action referred to in the complaint actually occurred.
 If lack of actual knowledge by the complainant of the alleged action or its consequences exists, this limitation will not be strictly applied.